 College Towns.
 Here we mean a place where the college is the dominant influence on the flavor and makeup on the town.
 There are many small towns in Ohio like Oberlin, Ohio (Oberlin College) or even larger communities like Princeton, New Jersey, where the college is central to the town’s atmosphere and being.
 Retiring to a place like these means you will see (and hear) students on a daily basis, at least when school is in session.
 On game days you might have to put up with extra traffic.
 And there will be a host of cultural activities like plays, concerts, readings, and classes that you might be tempted to take part in.
 Note that in this article we will be concentrating on college towns as opposed to towns with colleges.

 Towns with a College.
-Think New York City, or Philadelphia.
-These cities have many colleges and universities, but you don’t think of them as college towns.
+Most cities have some type of college or university within their city limits, but you don’t think of them as college towns.
 If you decide to retire to a town where the college is a minor part of municipal life, such as a mid-size city with a community college, you will not be immersed in the exciting bustle of campus life.
-But, the same resources are there to be enjoyed if you wish, although you might have to seek them out.
+But, the same resources are there to be enjoyed if you seek them out.

 The pluses of a college town retirement

 Thanks to Jan Cullinane for these suggestions.

 – Life-long learning opportunities (especially through continuing/adult education or Osher Lifelong Learning Institutes)

 – Plethora of sports to watch and follow.
 And many times you can use their facilities

 – With a “university-linked” retirement community, you would be surrounded by people who value learning